 The Studio One in Studio 192.

-With the Studio 192, your audio interface is an integrated extension of your recording environment.
-Launch Studio One® 3, and you’ll find full preamp control and monitor-mix functions integrated into your recording environment.
+With the Studio 192 audio interface, your audio interface is an integrated extension of your recording environment.
+Launch Studio One®, and you’ll find full preamp control and monitor-mix functions integrated into your recording environment.
 Our hybrid Fat Channel plug-in runs on the Studio 192’s DSP and in Studio One on your computer so you can record and monitor with Studio 192-based processing and seamlessly switch to the Studio One Fat Channel for playback.
 Need to track away from your computer?
-Launch Studio One Remote on your iPad®.
+Launch Studio One Remote on your iPad® or Android™ tablet.

 With the Studio 192 we’ve added a new level of integration with our new hybrid plug-in format.
 The Studio One Fat Channel is the first plug-in to take advantage of this format.
 The hybrid plug-in format allows it to run either on the DSP engine in a piece of hardware or on your computer’s processor in Studio One.
 During recording, the plug-in runs on the Studio 192 DSP.
 During playback, it runs on your computer.